W5TSU/Xastir/README.md

 Having worked on the code long ago I've decided to revisit and do some updates I'd like to have.
 Starting with adding support for Google Maps.

+Google Maps requires graphicsmagick.
+When configuring Xaxtir use:

+    ./configure --with-graphicsmagick

 W5TSU

 ------------------------------------------------------------------------